LESSON PLAN

 The Sumatran rhinoceros has unique grey or reddish-brown coat.
 It is

-believed to be the only survivor of the lineage that included the woolly rhinoceros.
+to be the only survivor of the lineage that included the woolly

-except that it is covered with coarse, bristly hair.
-The Sumatran is the only rhino
+that it is covered with coarse, bristly hair.
+The Sumatran is the only

-in Asia with two horns.
-The front horn is usually the longest, reaching a length
+Asia with two horns.
+The front horn is usually the longest, reaching a

-of 90 cm (36 inch), and the rear one is sometimes so small that the animal
+90 cm (36 inch), and the rear one is sometimes so small that the

 They live mainly in forest-covered hills near water and are known to be